0xmid00/infosec/generic-methodologies-and-resources/CPTS/9-Attacking Common Services/4-SQL Databases.md

 ----------------------------------------------
 ## Impersonate Existing Users with MSSQL
 # SQL Server has a special permission, named "IMPERSONATE", that allows the executing user to take on the permissions of another user or login
+  # can lead to privilege escalation in SQL Server

 0-# move to the master DB
 # It is recommended to run EXECUTE AS LOGIN within the master DB, because all users, by default, have access to that database
   USE master